rayvalfs/multilingual_login/README.md

 1. DID Login with Springboot
 2. DID Login with JSP

-Both of these proved challenging for the portal team to incorporate into the portal.
+At the time, both of these proved challenging for the portal team to incorporate into the portal.
+Hence we followed a more constrained approach.

+## Running the Example ##

+As mentioned, everything is in just one HTML file *index.html*.

+To run the example, fire up an HTTP Server to serve that file.

+There are many ways to do this, for example: using Apache, Nginx, Rebex (Windows), Spark (Go), tiny_http (Rust), Acme.Serve (Java), thttpd (C).

+The easiest way is to use SimpleHTTPServer (Python).

+Assuming you have python installed on your machine, then change directory to where *index.html* is located and type

+    python -m SimpleHTTPServer

+By default this server will listen on localhost port 8000.

+Therefore point your browser to *http://localhost:8000*

-## How it Works
+## How the Code Works ##

 There are 2 simple techniques used.

 1. CSS-Based: using visibility of a DIV controlled by CSS style attribute
 2. Javascript: using a Javascript object consisting key/value pairs

+These are described further below.

 ### DIV and CSS technique ###

 For on-page content in HTML, there are multiple DIVs, one for each language, with IDs that indicate the content as follows:

 1. **content_EN** : English